-When it comes to offering diverse job opportunities accompanied by tax-free saving and the enjoyment of an active social life, Bermuda is second to none.
+When it comes to offering diverse job opportunities accompanied by enhanced saving (the only income tax is a 6% payroll deduction) and the enjoyment of an active social life, Bermuda is second to none.

 With one of the highest GDPs per capita in the world, the Island boasts perhaps the largest array of offshore companies and so affords the widest choice of employment and career prospects.

 The Island also offers countless sporting (such as diving or playing golf, tennis, beach volleyball, baseball, field hockey, football, cricket or rugby) as well as the chance to meet many other young professionals with a similar positive attitude to life.

 Twenty one miles in length, Bermuda is a beautiful group of Islands located 600 miles east off the coast of North Carolina, USA.
 It has a year-round population of 65,000 (over a quarter of whom are expatriates) which increases significantly during the long, hot summer tourist season when up to half a million visitors arrive.
 The Island time zone is four hours behind the UK, one hour ahead of East Coast Time.

 The climate in Bermuda is generally sub-tropical and frost-free, thanks to the Gulf Stream.
 Daytime temperatures seldom exceed a comfortably-hot 90 degrees in summer and hotels offer a rebate if it doesn’t reach 68 degrees in winter, giving the Island a very favourable climate for those who enjoy going to the beach and water-sports or other outdoor activities.